TheItCrOw/PrismAI/README.md

 ## HyperCausal

-One component of PrismAI is **HyperCausal: A spacial visualization of Causal Language Models decision making through a Hypertext environment.**
+One component of PrismAI is **HyperCausal: A Spacial Visualization of Causal Language Models Decision Making Through Hypertext Environments.**

 ![Loop2-ezgif com-optimize](https://github.com/TheItCrOw/PrismAI/assets/49918134/9701cc27-2e13-4529-92d6-a0a48e801533)